Omni calculator

 You don't have to do the maths by yourself.
 You can simply input the number of people into the birthday paradox calculator, and voila! - you have the result.

 The values are rounded, so if you enter 86 or a larger number of people, you'll see a 100% chance when in fact, it is slightly (very slightly) smaller.
 If we don't consider leap years, we reach 100% certainty once the group has 366 people.
-If you want to calculate probability taking into account leap years, switch on the advanced mode and choose the "with leap years" option in the "days in a year" field.
+If you want to calculate probability taking into account leap years, toggle the radio button "With leap years" in the "days in a year" field.
 The number of days will then equal 365.25 (there is one extra day every four years, so that's an average of 1/4 of a day every year).
 In this case, you would need 367 individuals to be 100% sure no one shares a birthday.

 Is the birthday problem a paradox?